 The Dugalunji Aboriginal Corporation in Camooweal is refining its spinifex harvesting operations and developing a pilot processing facility, thanks to support from the Jobs and Regional Growth Fund.

-The project initially created 12 Indigenous jobs.
+The project has initially created 11 Indigenous jobs.
 However, there may be opportunity to expand to commercial operations once the applications for spinifex are fully realised.
 Spinifex potentially has high-value applications in the latex, paper, plastics and rubber industries.

 The traditional owners have collaborated for many years with The University of Queensland to help uncover the unique properties of spinifex that has in turn led to Australia’s most advanced nanocellulose technology.